-Strategy OS-S 1.1.3 - Public Parks
+Strategy OS 1.1.3 - Public Parks

-The City shall manage its Public Parks based on the Venice Parks System Master Plan as may be updated.
-The Parks System Master Plan shall be consistent with the Level of Service Standard and provide additional information including:
+The City shall manage its public parks based on the Venice Parks System Master Plan as may be updated.
+The Parks System Master Plan shall be consistent with the Functional Open Space Level of Service Standard and provide additional information including:

-- A. Identification and maintenance of existing facilities. - B. Development of new facilities
+A. Identification and maintenance of existing facilities.

-C. Develop criteria for the prioritization of funding for the acquisition, development and enhancement of public parks, with an emphasis on existing parks to facilitate projects to maintain adopted LOS standards for the Capital Improvement Schedule (CIS).
+- B. Development of new facilities. - C. Criteria for the prioritization of funding for the acquisition, development and enhancement of public parks, with an emphasis on existing parks to facilitate projects to maintain adopted LOS standards for the Capital Improvement Schedule (CIS).